towanda/robots_on_mars/README.md

 Robots On Mars
 ==========
 Two little robots try to find each other on the surface of mars.
-Xing interstellar corporation has different plans for them.

 <pre>
      -+-             .___.